-Figure 1 - Related Closing the Gap and NFF 2030 Roadmap targets (National Agreement on Closing the Gap and NFF 2030 Roadmap) 14 National Indigenous Land and Sea Strategy, 2022, Agribusiness Factsheet Understanding the barriers and the shared opportunity KPMG | 8 ©2023 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+Figure 1 - Related Closing the Gap and NFF 2030 Roadmap targets (National Agreement on Closing the Gap and NFF 2030 Roadmap) 14 National Agreement on Closing the Gap, website, National Agreement 15 National Indigenous Land and Sea Strategy, 2022, Agribusiness Factsheet Understanding the barriers and the shared opportunity KPMG | 8 ©2023 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG offidential KPMG global organisation.
-Document Classification: KPMG Confidential Indigenous Engagement in Agriculture While there is opportunity to broaden future Indigenous engagement, representation and leadership by expanding the agriculture sector's collaboration with Indigenous Australia, there is also a need to better acknowledgment of the diverse ways in which Indigenous individuals, businesses, and industries are already contributing to the industry.
+The KPMG name and logo are trademarks used under license by the independent member firms of th KPMG Global organisation.
+Document Classification: KPMG Global organisation.
+Document Classification: KPMG Confidential Indigenous Engagement in Agriculture While there is opportunity to broaden future Indigenous engagement, representation and leadership by expanding the agriculture sector's collaboration with Indigenous Australia, there is also a need to better acknowledge the diverse ways in which Indigenous individuals, businesses, and industries are already contributing to the industry.
 There is a significant gap in representative data to accurately reflect the broad contributions of Indigenous people to the Australian agriculture industry, the most recent figures indicate limited participation with major capacity for growth.
-There is no current figure on the exact proportion of Indigenous people working in or in some way connected to the Australian agriculture sector.
+There is no current figure on the exact proportion of Indigenous Australians working in or in some way connected to the Australian agriculture sector.
 Figure 2 reflects the current Indigenous representation in Australian agriculture via the latest Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) workforce report from 2016.
-This ABARES report has not been re-produced in recent years.
+16 This ABARES report has not been re-produced in recent years.

-15 Department of Agriculture, Fisheries and Forestry, 2016, Snapshot of Australia's Agricultural Workforce KPMG | 9
+16 Department of Agriculture, Fisheries and Forestry, ABARES, 2016, Snapshot of Australia's Agricultural Workforce KPMG | 9

-Employment - Indigenous Australians represent 1% of the agricultural workforce - Approximately 11% of the 2016 agricultural workforce were from culturally or linguistically diverse backgrounds - The majority of Indigenous Australians working in agriculture in 2016 were employed as labourers (53%) - Almost 40% of the Indigenous Australians who worked in the agriculture industry in 2016 worked in sheep, beef cattle and grain farming, followed by fruit and tree nut growing it's not just Indigenous Australians joining the agricultural workforce, it's about creating economic opportunities, and what needs to be done to support that.' - Industry stakeholder
+Employment - Indigenous Australians represent 1% of the agricultural workforce - Approximately 11% of the 2016 agricultural workforce were from culturally or linguistically diverse backgrounds - The majority of Indigenous Australians working in agriculture in 2016 were employed as labourers (53%) - Almost 40% of the Indigenous Australians who worked in the agriculture industry in 2016 worked in sheep, beef cattle and grain farming, followed by fruit and tree nut growing

+'It's not just Indigenous Australians joining the agricultural workforce, it's about creating economic opportunities, and what needs to be done to support that.' - Industry stakeholder